 Finally, as you are thinking about your will, you should also consider a Financial Power of Attorney and a Healthcare Power of Attorney document.
 A Financial Power of Attorney will allow your spouse to make financial decisions on your behalf.
 If you become unable to make your own medical decisions due to an illness, your Healthcare Power of Attorney will allow your spouse to make those choices on your behalf.

 Knowing your spouse and family will be taken care of if anything happens to you will bring peace of mind and get your new family off to a great start.
-Make an appointment with the attorneys at Perry, Bundy, Plyler & Long LLP to get your estate planning affairs in order.
-Contact us at 704-289-2519 today.
+Make an appointment with the attorneys in Monroe, NC at Perry, Bundy, Plyler & Long LLP to get your estate planning affairs in order.